 21 PSI Cost (€) Justification

-Travel 25000 Support for the travel of participants in the meetings for the targets producer coordination in WP3.
+Travel 22500 Support for the travel of participants in the meetings for the targets producer coordination in WP3, 20 persontrips at 1000 euros each plus 5 persontrips at 500 euros each.

 Equipment

-Other goods and
+Other goods and services 2500 For certificate of financial statement

-services

 Total 25000

 27 ULODZ Cost (€) Justification

-Travel 6389 For attendance at collaboration meetings and for travel to experiments
+Travel 6389 For attendance at collaboration meetings, 4 persontrips at 750 euros each, and for travel to experiments, 2 persontrips at 1694.5 euros each.

 Equipment

-Other goods and
+Other goods and services

-services

 Total 6389

-29 UMANCH Cost (€) Justification
+29 UMANCH Cost Justification

+(€)

-Travel 10000 4000 for attendance at data-analysis collaboration meetings and 6000 for
+Travel 10000 4000 for attendance at data-analysis collaboration meetings,4 persontrips

-travel to experiments
+at 1000 euros each, and 6000 for travel to experiments, 3 persontrips at

+2000 euros each.

 Equipment

-Other goods and
+Other goods and services

-services

 Total 10000

-30 UOI Cost (€) Justification
+30 UOI Cost Justification

-' '
+(€)

 Travel 3750 2000€ for participating in meetings (analysis meetings, collaboration

-meetings, conferences) and 1750 € for travel expenses for performing
+meetings, conferences), 4 persontrips at 500 euros each, and 1750 € for

-experiments
+travel expenses for performing experiments, 2 persontrips at 875 euros

+each in average.

 Equipment

-Other goods and
+Other goods and services

-services

 Total 3750